 - We never produce “dark patterns”, the term for designs used to trick people into doing things that are against their best interest.

-Third Quarter, 2020 will be in support of Covid-19 Mutual Aid Salt Lake Valley, an organization is helping underserved communities (immunocompromised, undocumented, disabled, elderly, houseless, BIPOC, queer and trans people, and sex workers) with a variety of services, included direct cash assistance, grocery shopping/delivery, medical supplies, and running errands.
+In third Quarter, 2020, we supported Covid-19 Mutual Aid Salt Lake Valley, an organization is helping underserved communities (immunocompromised, undocumented, disabled, elderly, houseless, BIPOC, queer and trans people, and sex workers) with a variety of services, included direct cash assistance, grocery shopping/delivery, medical supplies, and running errands.

 Join the Crew!